thelia-modules/Atos/Readme.md

 Install the Atos module using the Module page of your back office to upload the archive.

-You can alos uncompress the archive in the `<thelia root>/local/modules` directory.
-Be sure that the name of the module's directory is `Atos` (and not `Atos-master`, for exemple).
+You can also extract the archive in the `<thelia root>/local/modules` directory.
+Be sure that the name of the module's directory is `Atos` (and not `Atos-master`, for example).

-Activate the module froml the Modules page of your back-office.
+Activate the module from the Modules page of your back-office.

 ### Usage